-By Resolution No. 1356, dated March 29, 2017, the Board adopted the Policy with the purpose promoting the economic growth and vitality of its service territory and the efficient use of utility plant and equipment that furthers the mission of LIPA to its customer-owners and is consistent with LIPA's enabling statutes.
+By Resolution No. 1356, dated March 29, 2017, the Board adopted the Policy with the purpose of promoting the economic growth and vitality of LIPA's service territory and the efficient use of utility plant and equipment.

 Compliance with the Policy